xpipe-io/xpipe-io.github.io/docs/terms-of-service.md

 ## 7. Contract duration, automatic renewal, pause, termination

-**7.1** The paid subscription contract is valid for a certain minimum term.
-For example, it can be one (1) month or one (1) year, based on user's choice.
-At the end of each subscription period, the subscription will be automatically renewed depending on the term of the subscription period unless terminated by User before the last day of the current subscription period.
+**7.1** The paid license contract is valid for a certain minimum term.
+For example, it can be one (1) year, based on user's choice.

-**7.2** The User or XPipe may terminate the contract at any time, with one day's notice before the end of the minimum term.
-The User may continue to use the XPipe service until the end of the minimum term.
-If the contract is not properly terminated by the end of the minimum term, it will be automatically renewed and a paid subscription will be activated.

-**7.3** For the effective termination, the user may give notice of termination online via the function provided on the billing page at https://buy.xpipe.io/billing.
-Users can always contact us at hello@xpipe.io for help with ending their subscription.

-**7.4** The right of both contracting parties to terminate for cause in accordance with the law shall remain unaffected.
+**7.2** The right of both contracting parties to terminate for cause in accordance with the law shall remain unaffected.
 XPipe shall have an extraordinary reason for termination if the User provides misleading information during registration or ordering or has repeatedly violated the Terms of Service.
 The prerequisite for this is that XPipe has previously warned the User unsuccessfully in order to demand compliance with the contractual obligations.

-**7.5** If XPipe offers a free trial period for a paid subscription and this is agreed with the User, the agreed contract term of the paid subscription shall be extended accordingly.
-In this case, the extended period shall apply first (with an ordinary special termination right of the User, if applicable, if agreed) and thereafter the regular term of the paid subscription.

-**7.6** Within a free trial period, User and XPipe are allowed to terminate the contract at any time with immediate effect.

-**7.7** In the event of an act with fraudulent intent, a severe, persisting, imminent or repeated material breach of these Terms of Service, XPipe is entitled to suspend the User's access to the Software immediately and indefinitely.
+**7.3** In the event of an act with fraudulent intent, a severe, persisting, imminent or repeated material breach of these Terms of Service, XPipe is entitled to suspend the User's access to the Software immediately and indefinitely.
 User is informed in writing (email is sufficient).
 The suspicion of fraudulent intent is sufficient.

 ## 8. Liability